wdbo/webdocbook/INSTALL.md

 ## Requirements

-To allow DocBook to work on your webserver, you need the following environment:
+To allow DocBook to work on your web-server, you need the following environment:

 -   a webserver running a Linux/UNIX operating system,
 -   your requests must be handled by [Apache 2](http://httpd.apache.org/)